Use intellectual property to grow your business

 Selling your intellectual property

 If you do not want to, or cannot, exploit your intellectual property (IP) yourself, you can sell it to someone else.
 This means that you get paid for the IP you have spent time and money developing.
-The buyer is then free to exploit the intellectual property that they have bought in whatever way they choose.
+The buyer is then free to exploit the intellectual property in whatever way they choose.

 Valuing your IP for sale